Salma-El-Alaoui/BFFSocialNetwork/README.md

 -----
 ```
 mvn clean package
 ```
 Use `BFFSocialNetwork-1.0-SNAPSHOT-jar-with-dependencies.jar` which contains all the dependencies of the project.

-Otherwise you can find the jar [here] (https://github.com/Salma-El-Alaoui//BFFSocialNetwork/releases)
+Otherwise you can find the jar [here](https://github.com/Salma-El-Alaoui//BFFSocialNetwork/releases).

 Usage
 -----
 Mandatory options are indicated with a star.
 ```
 java -jar BFFSocialNetwork-1.0-SNAPSHOT-jar-with-dependencies.jar